 Most complications, toxicities, and side effects occur with metallic foreign bodies.
 Full-thickness foreign bodies leading to globe perforation comes with its particular complications; however, that is outside the scope of this topic.

 Metallic foreign bodies cause a previously described rust ring.
-This can progress to reactive iritis, causing significant pain and vision loss, and put the patient at risk for a secondary infection, or keratitis.
+This can progress to reactive iritis, causing significant pain and vision loss and put the patient at risk for secondary infection or keratitis.

-Centrally located, or full thickness corneal foreign bodies still have an excellent long-term prognosis, however, are associated with more complications, and require closer and more frequent follow-up appointments.
+Centrally located or full-thickness corneal foreign bodies still have an excellent long-term prognosis.
+However, they are associated with more complications and require closer and more frequent follow-up appointments.

 All centrally located rust rings come with a greater risk of visually significant scarring.
 However, close and frequent follow up can help avoid this outcome.

 Complications are uncommon, although they are serious.
 These consist mostly of reactive iritis due to corneal foreign bodies not removed within 24 hours or also seen with retained rust rings.
 There is also the risk of visually significant scarring with centrally located foreign bodies, especially with retained rust rings.

 All patients with a corneal foreign body require close follow-up with an ophthalmologist.